McCLIM/McCLIM/Backends/beagle/README.txt

                          hacked for non-tiled patterns, not looked at for stencils).

+-6.-  Swapping between key windows (the window accepting the keyboard input)
+    is a little flakey; as an example, if a second Listener is started from the first, clicking between the windows transfers key focus (as expected).
+However, if the first is then 'Exit'ed, the second will not get the key focus until some other (non-McCLIM) window has been given the keyboard focus first (i.e. click on the OpenMCL Listener window, then back on the McCLIM Listener window).
+    Additionally, clicking on a scroll-bar (for example) makes the window key, so clicking on a view that accepts keyboard input (interactor) within this window won't then allow keyboard input.
+    We should stop scroll-bars being able to get keyboard input...
+    FIXED 17.MAY.2005 DAR - the problem was we never invoked 'setf (port-keyboard-input-focus' in handling
+    the 'did become key' notification.

 -10.- Text sizes aren't calculated correctly; when multiple lines are output
     together, the bottom of one line can be overwritten by the top of the